datascience-mobi/2021-topic-04-team-05/Meeting_files/8_Meeting_23_06.md

 ## Plans for next week
-- Continue the SVM code
+- Continuing the SVM code